Nearly 100 big tech companies file amicus brief in immigration travel case

-Yahoo and Tumblr announced Friday that they had joined the amicus brief challenging President Donald Trump's executive order on immigration.
+Yahoo and Tumblr announced Friday that they had filed an amicus brief challenging President Donald Trump's executive order on immigration.

 The tech companies join the likes of almost 100 firms — including Twitter, Uber, Google and Apple — who filed a friend-of-the-court brief earlier this month with a federal appeals court.